kprokkie/udacity-projects/arcade-game/README.md

 In order to play the game properly, consider the following steps:

-- Clone or download this repository
+- Clone or download this repository or [play here](https://kprokkie.github.io/arcade-game/).
 - Open the index.html file in any modern browser, click inside the game area, and enjoy playing the game.